itsnauman/postie/README.md

 #### Features

 * Works with any SMTP server
-* Send Text Messages using Twilo
+* Send Text Messages using Twilio
 * Fast, templated, bulk emails
 * All of the power of Jinja 2 templating engine.
 * Uses threads to send emails and text messages concurrently.